TobiasPleyer/sisyphus/README.md

 full featured commercial products, but is meant to provide simple solutions to common problems.

-## Currently supported targets languages
+## Currently supported target languages

     - Graphviz
     - C

 ## What Sisyphus is not

-    - Not the next Simulink or VisualState
+    - Not the next Simulink, Enterprise Architect or VisualState
     - Not meant as a graphical tool (no GUI planned)

 ## Future work